 When you choose a blog name, create a name that will hold its meaning in the future.
 For example, if you have recently moved to the USA, naming your blog “David in the USA” may not be a wise idea.
 What if you move to a different country?
 The name of your blog won't make much sense to your readers now.

 So before finalizing the name of your blog, consider all the possible niches that your blog may touch and then generalize the name of your blog around it.
-Try to ensure that your blog name stands out and is a unique one; I doubt anyone can forget or confuse the names “Arcane Lost” and “Borderpolar.”
+Try to ensure that your blog name stands out and is a unique one; I doubt anyone can forget or confuse a name like BORDERPOLAR.

 Most of the new bloggers go for either cheap or well-known hosting companies.
 It may prove very hurtful for your blog, as some of these hosting companies don't provide efficient services.